osboz/Rock-Paper-Scissors-Spock-Lizard/Readme.md

 Expectations:

-- has an entry menu
+- Has an entry menu
-- the agent can play randomly
+- The agent can play randomly
-- shows score after each shape comparison
+- Shows score after each shape comparison

-- can handle wrong input both in the menu and gameplay, e.g., by showing an error message
+- Can handle wrong input both in the menu and gameplay, e.g., by showing an error message
-    - in case you know EOF: you don’t have to handle it
+    - In case you know EOF: you don’t have to handle it

-- if a player reaches the WINNING_SCORE
+- If a player reaches the WINNING_SCORE
-    - then this player wins
+    - Then this player wins
-    - the program exits.
+    - The program exits.

-## changes
+## Changes

-- bot can also win if it reaches WINNING_SCORE
+- Bot can also win if it reaches WINNING_SCORE